turingschool/front-end-curriculum/projects/number-guesser-doubles-wk2.md

 - Both player name 1 and player name 2 should be displayed
 - Winning player is indicated
-- total guess count is displayed
+- total combined guess count of both players is displayed
 - delete button removes the card from page

 ## Phase Two: Level Up extensions (if you complete all of these, reach out to instructors for more goodies)